aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Meetings Query Tool - query past meetings from the transcript knowledge base

 LMA now uses a Bedrock Knowledge Base to store all your meeting summaries, transcripts, and metadata.
-The new **Query Meetings Tool** in the UI provides a convenient chat interface where you can ask questions about past meetings, and get answers along with citations and links to the detailed meeting record.
+The new Query Meetings Tool in the UI provides a convenient chat interface where you can ask questions about past meetings and get answers along with citations and links to the detailed meeting record.

-The transcript knowledge base is created for you if you did not disable it when you deploed the LMA stack.
+The transcript knowledge base is created for you if you did not disable it when you deployed the LMA stack.

-When each meeting is ended, at the same time the summary is created LMA also writes a copy of the summary, the transcript, and metadata (owner, callId, timestamps, duration) into the same S3 bucket as the call recordings.
+When each meeting ends, at the same time the summary is created, LMA also writes a copy of the summary, the transcript, and metadata (owner, callId, timestamps, duration) into the same S3 bucket as the call recordings.
 The retention of these files is managed by an S3 lifecycle policy based on the stack parameter value for transcript retention (default 90 days).
 The transcript knowledge base has a datasource that crawls these files in the S3 bucket to add new meetings and remove meetings that have been deleted.
-An EventBridge scheduler starts the datasource sync every 15 minutes, so new meetings should be available in the knowledgebase within 15-30 minutes after the meeting is over.
+An EventBridge scheduler starts the datasource sync every 15 minutes, so new meetings should be available in the knowledge base within 15-30 minutes after the meeting is over.

-Afer you've completed a few meetings, use the new **Meetings Query Tool** in the LMA UI to chat with your meetings transcript knowledge base.
-User based access control is enforced - LMA uses your authenticated username to match the metadata owner field, so you will query only meetings that you own unless you are the administrator user - the administrator user can query all meetings.
+After you've completed a few meetings, use the new **Meetings Query Tool** in the LMA UI to chat with your meetings transcript knowledge base.
+User-based access control is enforced - LMA uses your authenticated username to match the metadata owner field, so you will query only meetings that you own unless you are the administrator user - the administrator user can query all meetings.

 <img src="./images/readme-meetings-query-tool.png" alt="readme-meetings-query-tool.png" width="600"/>